legumeinfo/datastore-specifications/Genus/species/gene_functions/README.md

 The **gene_model_full_id** block is required.
 It holds the fully-qualified gene ID, with components "gensp.Accession.gnm#.ann#.gene_ID".
 The "gene_ID" may be the same as **gene_model_pub_name**, but may be different if a corresponding and preferable gene model is available from another assembly and/or annotation.
 The purpose of this ID is to enable linking this gene to other resources at SoyBase/LIS/PeanutBase.

 The **confidence** block is to have values [1-5].
 This field indicates level of experimental support, with 5 being the strongest -- typically consisting of evidence at the level of a genetic complementation test, or otherwise observed as a mutant phenotype (experimental evidence code IMP) associated with the mutated form of the indicated gene.
 A level of 3 would be strong associational support, but lacking experimental lab validation such as genetic complementation.
 Levels 1 and 2 would be high-throughput evidence, and generally will NOT be collected in the SoyBase/LIS/PeanutBase projects.
 Papers that report lists of "candidate genes" in the vicinity of a GWAS or QTL region would be level 1 or 2 support, and should generally not be collected here.

+The **curators** block is for the names of curators who prepared the present gene function record.
+Names (whether one or several) must be entered as an array - i.e. with leading spaces and dash before each comment string.

 The **comments** block is for unstructured text, if needed for curatorial comments or other purposes.
 Comments must be entered as an array - i.e. with leading spaces and dash before each comment string.